Has WFH changed the way we see?

 According to our survey results, working from home sometimes appears to be worse for workers’ health than working in an office.
 But remote work doesn’t have to negatively affect your life if it’s the better option for you and your family.
 A few simple changes to how you work at home can lead to great benefits.
 Consider these tips:

-Depending on the lenses, blue-light glasses can block anywhere from 10% to nearly 100% of blue-violet waves.
-Using blue-light filtering features on smart devices can also help to block these waves.
-More than 6 in 10 survey respondents reported using night mode/dark mode on their phones in addition to or in place of blue-light blocking glasses.
+Depending on the lenses, blue-light glasses can filter anywhere from 10% to nearly 100% of blue-violet light.
+Using blue-light filtering features on smart devices can also help to filter blue light.
+More than 6 in 10 survey respondents reported using night mode/dark mode on their phones in addition to or in place of blue-light filtering glasses.

-A majority of remote workers (73%) used some form of blue-light blocking glasses/lenses, and of this group, 67% attributed having less eye strain to their use of blue-light glasses.
-Protective lens users also reported experiencing a better quality of sleep compared to those who didn’t wear any form of blue-blocking lenses.
-Wearing these glasses had such positive effects on people’s health and wellness that 85% of wearers said blue-light glasses are a must for anyone who works from home, and 92% had recommended these glasses to someone they know.
+A majority of remote workers (73%) used some form of blue-light filtering glasses/lenses, and of this group, 67% reported increased comfort.
+Additionally, 85% of wearers said blue-light glasses are a must for anyone who works from home, and 92% had recommended these glasses to someone they know.

 The eyesight of future generations